xu4-engine/u4/README.md

 At the title screen, a configuration menu can be accessed by pressing 'c'.
 Here, the screen scale, filter, volume and other settings can be modified.
-These settings are stored in the file `$HOME/.config/xu4/xu4rc`.
+These settings are stored in `$HOME/.config/xu4/xu4rc` on Linux and `%APPDATA%\xu4\xu4.cfg` on Windows.

+The saved game files are stored in the settings directory.

 xu4 also accepts the following command line options: